 It’s much the same for individuals who rent their homes.
 If, for example, I lose my source of income but have six months remaining on my rental lease, I don’t immediately move back in with mum and dad and stop paying rent.

-The lease is still my obligation that needs to be fulfilled, no matter where I live.
-So it is for tenants of commercial property.
+The lease is still my obligation that needs to be fulfilled, no matter where I live and so it is for tenants of commercial property.
 In this sense the risk to investors of a slowly economy is real but cushioned by the rent collecting nature of real estate investment trusts.

 Another risk to consider in this ‘back to lower’ interest rate environment is that asset values continue to be pushed up because borrowing costs are so low.